-- Check you can still use your wheel clamp with your choice of mover.
+- Check you can still use your wheel clamp with your choice of motor mover

-- If you’ve just bought a mover, practise with it in an open space.
+- If you’ve just bought a mover, practice with it in an open space

-- Always check for possible obstructions (including embedded stones etc) before you engage the rollers.
+- Always check for possible obstructions (including embedded stones on tyres etc) before you engage the rollers

-- Mover maintenance is relatively straightforward, but always refer to the manufacturer’s instructions.
+- Motor mover maintenance is relatively straightforward but always check the manufacturer’s instructions.
 Silicone spray or similar is handy for any sliding parts.
-It is not recommended you use a power washer to clean your mover.
+It’s not recommended you use a power washer to clean your mover.

 Star Player Number 1